62Kinsley/AIchatbot/README.md

 # AIchatbot
 A simple AI Chatbot built with Node.js and SQLite.
-This project includes a backend and (optionally) a frontend, uses a database to store user information, and provides endpoints for AI-driven chat functionality.
+This project includes a backend and a frontend, uses a database to store user information, and provides endpoints for AI-driven chat functionality.

 # Features
 Database Initialization: Uses SQLite to create necessary tables (e.g., People, Sessions) on startup.